Welcome to CAA.

 - Service to a vehicle that is not disabled and appears to be eligible to participate in auto shows or specialty automotive events.

-- Service to school buses, cube vans, cube trucks, cargo vehicles, all-terrain vehicles (“ATVs”), snowmobiles, taxis, limousines, work trucks, dump trucks, transport trucks, lorries, semi-tractor-trailer trucks, semi-trailers, “Sprinter-type” vans and transit passenger vans.
+- Service to school buses, cube vans, cube trucks, cargo vehicles, all-terrain vehicles (“ATVs”), snowmobiles, taxis, limousines, work trucks, dump trucks, transport trucks, lorries, semi-tractor-trailer trucks, semi-trailers, “Sprinter-type” vans, transit vans and vehicles designed to carry more than 8 passengers (exceptions may apply based on size, weight and/or height)

 - Service to a vehicle that appears to be owned by a business, and/or service to a vehicle customarily used in connection with a business (in the service provider’s sole discretion).